Jinggoy Estrada: Involvement in the pork barrel scam

-A report by the Commission on Audit of the Philippines was released on August 16, 2013, showing alleged misuse of funds by lawmakers who allegedly endorsed part of their congressional allocations to bogus non-governmental organizations.
+A report by the Commission on Audit was released on August 16, 2013, showing alleged misuse of funds by lawmakers who allegedly endorsed part of their congressional allocations to bogus non-governmental organizations.
 The accusations were the subject of a Senate probe that began later that month.

-The Department of Justice of the Philippines filed its case against Estrada, Enrile and Revilla before the Ombudsman on September 16, 2013.
+The Department of Justice filed its case against Estrada, Enrile, and Revilla before the Ombudsman on September 16, 2013.

+During a Commission on Appointments' committee hearing in March 2014, Estrada stalled the appointment of Heidi Mendoza to the Commission on Audit and vowed to oppose the appointment confirmation of Justice Secretary Leila de Lima, both of whom were investigating corruption charges related to the pork barrel scam.

 On June 23, 2014, Estrada was arrested and detained at the Philippine National Police Custodial Center in Camp Crame, Quezon City.
-The Philippine Senate on September 2, 2014, suspended Estrada from his Senate post for 90 days.
+In July 2014, the Sandiganbayan ordered a 90-day suspension for Estrada.
+Following Estrada's request to reconsider the suspension order, the Sandiganbayan upheld its decision in a ruling released in August 2014.
+The Senate on September 2, 2014, suspended Estrada from his position for 90 days.

-On September 16, 2017, Sandiganbayan anti-graft court released its resolution granting bail to Estrada.
+On September 16, 2017, the Sandiganbayan anti-graft court released its resolution granting bail to Estrada.

 On February 22, 2019, Estrada filed a request for a demurrer before the Sandiganbayan Fifth Division, asking the court to deviate from established procedure and to allow him to challenge the sufficiency of evidence midway into the trial.
 In March 2019, the court granted Estrada and his co-accused 10 days to file their respective demurrers; prosecution was also granted 10 days to respond.